cperacchio/fsnd-capstone/README.md

 - Control who can view, create, update, or delete casting information based on their role at the agency

 #### How can I access the app?
-The casting app has been deployed to Heroku and is currently working at this link:
+The casting app has been deployed to Heroku and is currently working at this link:</br>
 <strong>[https://fsnd-capstone-cperacchio.herokuapp.com](https://fsnd-capstone-cperacchio.herokuapp.com/)</strong>

 To log in, add /login to the url and enter one set of credentials shown below.
 To log out, just go to /logout.